Wix Vs WordPress: A Battle Of The Website Builders

 WordPress, on the other hand, has more than 50,000 free plugins and premium plugins.
 With WordPress, there is a plugin for practically everything to help you build the site of your dreams.
 That is unlike Wix which has a limited number of apps, and for that reason, WordPress edges out Wix by here.

-Wix and WordPress are both ideal for blogging but one of them is a known bloggers favourite.
+In the Wix Vs WordPress blogging platform battle, one of them is a known as a bloggers favourite.
+Which one?

 Wix for blogging